Saqqez

-In the middle of Zagros Mountains, the north-most part of mountainous Kurdistan within Iran's borders, an old city has been located between high tops of the region's mountains, called Saqqez.
-This city was someday the capital of Sakas sovereignty, the Middle-easteren immigrating people since 2000 years BC.
-People there speak kurdish but know persian as well.
+Saqqez (سقز; /sægɛz/ sa-ghez; [sæɣˈɣez]) is a city in the Central District of Saqqez County, Kurdistan province, Iran, serving as capital of both the county and the district.

 Etymology

 The name Saqqez derives from the Scythian word "Eskit" and then "Sakez".
-Before that it was Izirtu, the capital of Mannaeans.
-In some historical sources it has been mentioned that the name of the city is derived from the name of powerful Median ruler Cyaxares (reigned 625 – 585 BC), who turned the empire into a regional power, but other historians believe that the name of the city is derived from Sakez and is attributed to the Scythians who settled in the city during the reign of Cyaxares.
+Before that, it was Izirtu, the capital of Mannaeans.
+In some historical sources it has been mentioned that the name of the city is derived from the name of powerful Median ruler Cyaxares (reigned 625–585 BC), who turned the empire into a regional power, but other historians believe that the name of the city is derived from Sakez and is attributed to the Scythians who settled in the city during the reign of Cyaxares.